Just-Drue/coinbase-api/readme.md

-## A simple call to coinbase pro API to check what is the actual value of your crypto (BTC/ETH) subtracting taker (0.25%) and withdrawals (&euro;0.25) fees.
+## A simple call to coinbase pro API to check what is the actual value of your crypto (BTC/ETH) subtracting taker (0.25%) and withdrawal (&euro;0.25) fees.

 [![App overview](static/images/example.png "App overview")Live demo](http://tripzy.pythonanywhere.com/)